Science Spoofs, Physics Pranks and Astronomical Antics: April Fools

-There has grown a tradition of submitting joke papers to the preprint arXiv.
+Returning to the topic of 1st April, a tradition has grown of submitting joke papers to the preprint arXiv on this day.
 These are mostly not ``April Fools'' in the true sense, since typically they are so outlandish in their claims that they fool no one.
-But as examples of humorous parodies of papers, they are submitted in a similar spirit to the old celebrations of the day.
+But as examples of humorous parodies of papers, they are submitted in a similar spirit to the old celebrations of this day.
 A list of known arXiv joke papers submitted on 1st April (or around then, since sometimes it is hard to judge when the paper will appear) is given in Appendix~C.

+The practice appears to have started in 2002, with a pair of papers discussing the rivalry between students in the Lunar and Planetary Laboratory and those in the Steward Observatory at the University of Arizona \cite{arXiv0204013,arXiv0204041}.
+These can't be claimed to be the funniest examples, but they {\it were\/} first (and they're short)!\@ The next example was ``Cosmic Conspiracies'' in 2006 by me and Ali Frolop (more of which later) and then the flood gates opened.
+At this point there have been at least 72 such papers, some much funnier than others (but I leave readers to make up their own minds about the ranking).

-An amusing fact is that it can be hard to tell whether papers are meant to be April Fools or not.
-Without listing examples, papers come out each year at the start of April that appear so ridiculous that many people may regard them as jokes!
-Temerity forbids me from listing any such examples.
+An amusing fact: it can be hard to tell whether papers are meant to be April Fools or not.
+Without listing examples, papers come out each year at the start of April that appear so ridiculous that many people may regard them as jokes!\@ Temerity forbids me from listing any such cases.